-Budgeted cost: £ 10 149.20
+Budgeted cost: £ 40 078

 Activity Evidence that supports this approach Challenge number(s) addressed

 Work of practitioners within the pastoral team The pastoral team offers a manager (who coordinates provision, assesses and evaluates need and impact) and practitioners who offer the following: 3

 1:1 tailored support for pupils

 Nurture groups

 Parent led CBT

 Counselling - child and parent

 Play Therapy

 Family/parent Support

 Sensory Circuits

 Outdoor Wellbeing

-Forest School

 Informal support

 Contribution to FSP

 Support to access external agencies eg CAMHS; Nelson's Journey

 Transition support

-Solution Focused Coaching This approach aims to support children to be the best they can be by creating a nurturing environment to create self-belief and belonging.
+Solution Focused Coaching

+This approach aims to support children to be the best they can be by creating a nurturing environment to create self-belief and belonging.
 Pastoral care is integral in ensuring we meet the needs of all children.
-Increase demands on the team have necessitated investment in infrastructure, designated Pastoral Lodge and bespoke Sensory Rooms.
-These ensure that space, privacy and appropriate provision are available.
+Increase demands on the team have necessitated investment in infrastructure, designated spaces and equipment to accommodate pupils, particularly those with sensory needs.
 Developing the cultural capital of pupils Pupils are given the opportunity to experience dance; Young Voices; inspirational visits from authors and poets.
 1;2;3

-Total budgeted cost: £ 63 085.30
+Total budgeted cost: £ 66 530